open5e/open5e/source/monsters/monsters_a-z/H/hags/night-hag.rst

 circle*.
 As long as the contact persists, the target has dreadful visions.
 If these visions last for at least 1 hour, the target gains no benefit from its rest, and its hit point maximum is reduced by 5 (1d10).
-If this effect reduces the target’s hit point maximum to 0, the target dies, and if the target was evil, its soul is trapped in the hag’s *soul bag*.
-The reduction to the target’s hit point maximum lasts until removed by the *greater restoration* spell or similar magic.
+If this effect reduces the target's hit point maximum to 0, the target dies, and if the target was evil, its soul is trapped in the hag's *soul bag*.
+The reduction to the target's hit point maximum lasts until removed by the *greater restoration* spell or similar magic.